snehesht/blogposts/secure_vpn_setup.md

 </pre>
 Don't forget to change the default username (azureuser) and block all ports except 22 till we configure the VPN server.

-You may wonder why FreeBSD, well see the resource usage on a fully functional vpn server
+You may wonder why FreeBSD, well here's the resource usage on a fully functional vpn server

 ![](https://i.imgur.com/Fmjcq03.png)